Lead Source ROI

 | Leads | Total number of leads from this source |

-| Estimates Sent | Number of estimates sent to leads from this source |
+| Estimates Sent | Number of estimates sent from that source |

-| Won | Number of accepted estimates |
+| Won | Number of accepted estimates or proposals |

-| Win Rate | Percentage of sent estimates that were accepted |
+| Win Rate | Percentage of sent work that was won |

-| Revenue | Total revenue from accepted estimates |
+| Revenue | Total revenue from won work |

 Reading the Data